Last Updated: August 12, 2024

 Diamond/Getty Images

-In 2005, Messina and Loggins reunited and began touring again as a duo.
-They had a successful nationwide tour that resulted in a CD and DVD entitled "Live: Sittin' In Again at the Santa Barbara bowl."
-They then reformed again in 2009 for an extensive tour.
+In 2005, Loggins and Messina reunited and began touring again as a duo.
+They had a successful nationwide tour that resulted in a CD and DVD entitled "Live: Sittin' In Again at the Santa Barbara Bowl."
+They then reformed in 2009 for an extensive tour.

-In 2009, Messina released a solo album called "Under the Mojito Moon Part 1" in which he plays flamenco guitar.
+In 2009, Messina released a solo album called "Under the Mojito Moon Part 1," on which he played flamenco guitar.
 In 2012, he released "Jim Messina LIVE at the Clark Center for the Performing Arts."
-The album includes material by Buffalo Springfield, Poco, and Loggins & Messina, in addition to his solo material.
+The album includes material by Buffalo Springfield, Poco, and Loggins and Messina, in addition to Jim's solo material.
 Messina also created and facilitates "The Songwriters' Performance Workshop," which is a six-day intensive workshop designed for songwriters and singers that he hosts at retreats and resorts around the country.

 Personal Life